Sp25-CS5004-Online-Lionelle/final-project-group-3/DesignDocuments/AnimalJamFinalDesign.md

 * Graphical user interface using Java Swing classes.
 * Load and display a collection of animal record items.
 * Add and remove items to the favorite list.
-* Save favorite list to a file using XML, JSON or CSV formats.
+* Save favorite list to a file using XML, JSON, TXT or CSV formats.
 * Search the collection based on name of animals.
 * Filter the collection database using different fields of the database
 * Sort the filtered list using different fields of the database